 Variables:

-• RP is the rain probability (%)
+• RP is the ensemble-member rain probability estimate (%)

 What is a Rain Probability?